 B.C. is building more homes, faster

-We are simplifying housing approvals
+We are simplifying housing permits issued by the provincial government

-- Streamlining the intake of permits and authorizations
+- Streamlining the intake of permits

 - Offering direct project support for applicants

-- Coordinating how authorizations are managed
+- Coordinating how permits are managed

 - Creating digital tools to improve project efficiency